jgph91/Restaurant_chooser/README.md

 ## Technologies

-This program has been developed using Python, it uses argparse to receive the parameters city and tag from the terminal.
+.
+This program uses argparse to receive the parameters city and tag from the terminal.
+.
 For cleaning the 'original dataset' <a href="https://www.kaggle.com/damienbeneschi/krakow-ta-restaurans-data-raw">original dataset</a> I used pandas, it also included in the iput folder of this repository.
+.
 The telephone numbers and the range of prices were got from the <a href="https://www.tripadvisor.com">TA web</a> using beautiful soup.
+.
 The pdf with all the data was created using the pfpf library.

 ## Program files